Christian Biographies for Young Readers

 Episodes

 John Newton’s life was full of adventure, danger, travels, exotic places, and romance.
-Young readers will encounter each of these things in Simonetta Carr’s carefully narrated and charmingly illustrated book.
-But more importantly, readers will come to appreciate the way Newton’s life was changed for good, even when he was attempting to run as far as possible from God.
-In spite of Newton’s rebellion and sin, God’s grace finally won-a grace that Newton recognized as amazing, invincible, and completely undeserved.
+Encounter each of these things in in this carefully narrated book, and come to appreciate the way Newton’s life was changed for good, even when he was attempting to run as far as possible from God.
+In spite of Newton’s rebellion and sin, God’s grace finally won—a grace that Newton recognized as amazing, invincible, and completely undeserved.

 Macrina of Cappadocia